Create a Website with HTML5 - Lesson #4

 Exercise #3

-In this exercise we'll add text very similar to that found on the home page of this website to the main division.
+In this exercise we'll add text very similar to that found on the home page of this website to the main element.

 We'll preview and see what it looks like before and after we add the style settings.